 As a result of the changing climate for developments Flood Risk Assessments have become an important part of the Planning Process.
 As a result Flood Risk which has historically been overlooked, for some developments can be the difference between obtaining or being refused planning permission.

-Therefore this course provides the information to allow water professionals to assess and complete both Level 1 and Level 2 flood risk assessments.
 The course does not go into the production of Level 3 assessments where hydraulic modelling of water courses is required.

 Aims & Objectives: